WANNA BE THE NEXT BIG FITNESS MODEL? | Muscle & Fitness

 Here's what 5, 10, 15, and 20 percent body fat really look like.Read article

-If you are unable to attend this casting call, please e-mail your information along with a digital photos to Erica Schultz, Photo Coordinator, mfmodels@muscleandfitness.com
+If you can't make it to the casting, please email your photos to mfmodels@muscleandfitness.com